SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 Here is an exercise for you, the reader!

 Create a :mod:`HiSock` client and server.
 Three clients can connect to the server.
 Once three clients have connected, the server will allow each client to transmit user input to it, which it will write in a text file.
 Each client can talk to the server one after another.
-The server will broadcast the message to every other client and they will display it.
+The server will broadcast the message to every other client, and they will display it.

 :doc:`Here</examples/beginner-tutorial-exercise>` is how I completed the exercise.